lucasval-vasic/vasic-upv-digital-backend-lab4/README.md

 If we analyze the output of this we can see that very detailed information is produced about the mapping and the compare points.
 Check the log/rtl2final.lec.log logfile to ensure you don't miss anything of the output.
 The key line is the one starting with "No of diff points", this prints out the number of non-equivalent points.
 If everything went well this should report 0 non-equivalent points.

-Once you have been the analysis try to modify either the netlist or the RTL code to produce non-equivalent points and the failure of LEC verification.
+Once you have seen the analysis pass try to modify either the netlist or the RTL code to produce non-equivalent points and the failure of LEC verification.